The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 The NSFG is not representative; instead it is deliberately oversampled.
 The designers of the study recruited three groups – Hispanics, African-Americans and teenagers – at rates higher than their representation in the U.S. population, in order to make sure that the number of respondents in each of these groups is large enough to draw valid statistical inferences.

-Of course, the drawback of oversampling is that it is not as easy to draw conclusions about the general population based on statistics from the survey.
+The drawback of oversampling is that it is not as easy to draw conclusions about the general population based on statistics from the survey.
 We will come back to this point later.

 When working with this kind of data, it is important to be familiar with the codebook, which documents the design of the study, the survey questions, and the encoding of the responses.